The most sacred site of the Dewa Sanzan

 -Typically open from the start of May until the first week of November.

--You may email the city office to check if its open.
+-You may send us a message on our contact page to check if its open.

 -Accessible via bus from Tsuruoka City.